-Step by Step tutorial on crypto futures on the Binance exchange
+Step by Step tutorial on Binance futures

 By Yuriy Bishko Updated November 11, 2022

 Most newcomers to the market wanting to speculate on assets and make money on price fluctuations almost immediately turn their attention to concepts such as futures trading and leverage.

 - what are bitcoin futures?

 - what's leverage trading?

 In this article, we will try to answer all these questions and show how to open and use futures positions with trading leverage.

 Futures are contracts that guarantee that the buyer will buy the asset at a certain time, in the specified amount, at a predetermined price.
 Such contracts are negotiable and guarantee the performance of the agreement.
 Simply put, it is a regular asset purchase agreement, but at a fixed price and later.

 Using futures, you can use leverage - borrowed funds that increase the purchase or sale of an asset, thereby increasing the amount of potential profit or loss.